Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding

 In Year 4, the children examined the characteristics of 2D shapes.
 The children learnt about the different quadrilaterals including the trapezium, rhombus and parallelogram.
 The children practised drawing these on the playground using chalk.
 They worked carefully to include parallel sides, straight sides and accurate measurements.

-Children develop their understanding of number and space, shape and measures.
+Children develop their understanding of number.

 Key Stage One and Two